merein01/Breast_Cancer_Final_Project/README.md

 * concave points (number of concave portions of the contour)
 * symmetry (how the cell divides)
 * fractal dimension ("coastline approximation" - 1)

+Each by 3 different data types :
+* Mean
+* SE
+* Worst

 ## Questions to Answer
 * What trends can we discover that leads to a malignant or benign diagnosis?